KillenCraft/Nelliks-HighDef-GUIs/README.md

 A minecraft Resource Pack that replaces GUI windows with High Def versions.

-* * *
+---

 ![Nellik's GUIs](https://media-elerium.cursecdn.com/attachments/211/716/deck.png)

 #### Contributing

 ##### Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 #### Attribution

-Some small elements from 'Isabella' by Brad 'Bonemouse' Morris used by permission.
+- Some small elements from 'Isabella' by Brad 'Bonemouse' Morris used by permission.
+- Some elements from Faithful 32 Modded Edition included by license.
+See https://github.com/F32Organization/.

 #### License